0install/0install-dotnet/src/Services/Solvers/_Namespace.md

 ---
 uid: ZeroInstall.Services.Solvers
-summary: *content
+summary: Solves requirements by selecting a specific combination of implementations from feeds.
 ---
-Solves requirements by selecting a specific combination of implementations from feeds.